QMail Tell — Group 6, Code 71

 | 24–31 | 8 | reserved | Available for future use, per-recipient.
 Set to zero. |

 The blob is the pass-through payload — the beacon stores it verbatim and the recipient reads it back through ping/peek.
-The first 64 bytes are the file header (qmail_v2_file_header_t), followed by M 32-byte server-location entries.
+For current manifest v1 records, the first 64 bytes are the file header (qmail_file_header_t), followed by M 32-byte server-location entries and then F 16-byte file manifest entries.
+There is no trailing recipient footer in manifest v1 records; the manifest entries are the last bytes of the blob.

 File header (64 bytes)